Uluru, Australia

 Daintree Rainforest (Silky Oaks Lodge)

 Spend two days trekking, kayaking and river snorkelling in the Daintree National Park.
 Dating back 135 million years these rainforests have a unique ecosystem and are home to a wealth of wildlife including the elusive and prehistoric cassowary.
-Spend a day immersed in Aboriginal culture joining the Kubirri Warra brothers to explore beaches, mudflats and mangroves around the Daintree National Park.
+One afternoon you will join a guided nocturnal walk to uncover the forest’s hidden life, from possums and bandicoots to rare nocturnal birds and insects.

 Daintree Rainforest - Cairns - Lizard Island (Lizard Island Resort)